Home / Comparisons / Babbel vs Rosetta Stone

 Babbel’s drills are engaging

-That way, over the course of the program, you’ll see every word or phrase at least a half dozen times over the span of multiple months.
+That way, over the course of the Babbel program, you’ll see every word or phrase at least a half dozen times over the span of multiple months.

 Plus, you can choose how you want to review—flashcards, listening, speaking, or writing.
 Listening is my personal favorite, but I like that they give you the optionality.